Micro-Dramatic Songs from Prague I (2009)

 for soprano, marimba, and string trio (BMI)

-This song cycle was written in the Spring of 2009 in the countryside near Prague, in Libušín, and then in Prague itself, in my Břevnov flat.
-They are based on my own texts and presented as four musical vignettes which are meant to be humorous, and both socially and personally reflective.
-The duration, with breaks, is about 13 minutes. (see Micro-Dramatic Songs from Prague II.)
+This song cycle was written in the Spring of 2009 in the countryside near Prague, in Libušín, and then in Prague itself at my Břevnov flat.
+It is based on my own texts and presented as four musical vignettes that are humorous, and both socially and personally reflective.
+The duration, with breaks, is about 13 minutes if presented sequentially. (see Micro-Dramatic Songs from Prague II.)

 Main Menu

-When working with speech and music, I am uncomfortable with simple time which inevitably necissitates the use of tuplets to accurately represent the natural flow of language.
-Also, for me there is a martial undercurrent to 2/4 which does not befit natural speech.
+When working with speech and music, I am uncomfortable with simple time that inevitably necessitates the use of tuplets to accurately represent a natural flow of language.
+Also, there is a martial undercurrent to 2/4 time that does not fit natural speech.
 My heart does not beat in simple time.
 My brain does not flex itself and amble along as such.
 The anatomic base of human speech is grouped in 6 or 12 beats to the count and never 4 or 8 or 16.
 In these songs simple time appears on top of a compound sub-pulse.
 To notate it otherwise is inefficient and feels contrary to the natural flow of human speech.

 And then there's a more modern and technical reason.
 With midi versions of new music being common now, a piece can be learned, in part, by rote, and even online.
 Using myself as a guinea pig, I have adapted to my own use of compound time.
 It is not difficult to read.